-Through the course of over 10 years as a Social Worker and coach working with hundreds of people moving through loss, as well as my own personal journey of learning to live wholeheartedly after loss, I’ve discovered a few common myths about grieving and healing.
+Since 2002, I’ve practiced as a Social Worker and coach, working with hundreds of people who are finding their ways through loss.
+I have also had to navigate my own personal journey of learning to live wholeheartedly after loss.
+I’ve discovered a few common myths about grieving and healing.
 These myths obstruct our healing and, at best, create a facade of someone “going on with their life.”

 You’ve lost enough already.
 You don’t have to also give up the opportunity to feel deep peace, security, joy, wellness and love – feelings that I’ve been surprised to discover can co-exist alongside even the deepest, darkest emotions we meet in our grieving process.

 Remembering For Good is about 4 kinds of remembering…